zli117/Pico-Keyboard/README.md

 # Overall Cost Breakdown

-In total per keyboard build cost is roughly
+In total per keyboard material cost is roughly $129.57

  * 5 PCB from JLCPCB with shipping: $39.52.
 Roughly $7.9 per board.
  * 100 hot-swappable PCB socket: $14.50.
 Used 68, so total $9.86.